Title IV-E Child Welfare Training Program

 Students are responsible for payback under the following circumstances:

-• Unsatisfactory performance in class or in the field.
+• Unsatisfactory performance in class or in the internship.

 • Failure to complete the MSW within the normative period.